-With respect to the war in Ukraine: events in Ukraine, following military invasion by the Russian Federation on 24 February 2022, have sparked significant global uncertainty.
-The international community reacted swiftly, with many countries (including the European Union and United States) imposing sanctions on Russia and its people.
+More than two years on from the invasion of Ukraine by the Russian Federation on 24 February 2022, global uncertainty remains high.
+The international community reacted swiftly to that invasion, with many countries (including the European Union and United States) imposing sanctions on Russia and its people and lending military support to Ukraine.
+Since October 2023, the conflict between Israel and some of the regions around it has further undermined geopolitical stability and added more uncertainty to the financial and energy markets.

-The difficulty in predicting how the conflict will end and its obvious geopolitical implications mean that it is not currently possible to reliably estimate what potential impact the conflict and the international response to it could have on the Group's businesses.
-The situation is affecting the availability and prices of certain commodities (those in which Russia and Ukraine are leading global producers and exporters, such as wheat and sunflower oil), energy prices and exchange rates.
+The difficulty in predicting how these conflicts will end and their obvious geopolitical implications mean that it is not currently possible to reliably estimate what potential impact the denouement of the conflicts and the international response to them could have on the Group's businesses.
+These situations continue to affect the availability and prices of certain commodities (those in which Russia and Ukraine are leading global producers and exporters, such as wheat and sunflower oil), the price of energy and other essential products and exchange rates.
+Moreover, shipping costs are being driven upwards by the current instability in the Red Sea.

-Notes to the financial statements for the year ended December 31, 2022 (Thousands of euros)
+Notes to the financial statements for the year ended December 31, 2023 (Thousands of euros)

-In short, the post-pandemic era has been marked unanticipated economic developments such as global supply chain friction, energy inflation (oil, gas and electricity), financial market and exchange rate volatility and, ultimately, the war in Ukraine, which has ushered in a period of high inflation with scope for provoking recessionary episodes in Europe and the Americas and social tension, which have in turn triggered new monetary and economic policies in an attempt to curb and resolve the prevailing inflationary cycle.
+In short, the post-pandemic era has been marked by unanticipated economic developments such as global supply chain friction, energy inflation (oil, gas and electricity) and financial market and exchange rate volatility, which has ushered in a period of high inflation (which proved persistent throughout 2023 despite abating somewhat) with scope for provoking recessionary episodes in Europe and the Americas and social tension, which have in turn triggered new monetary and economic policies in an attempt to curb and resolve the inflationary cycle.
 As a result, it is hard to estimate how these variables will evolve in the coming months.